-Intellectual Property Practice for Clients in Lubbock, Midland, Odessa, Amarillo, Abilene, and Central Texas
+Intellectual Property Practice for Clients in Dallas, Austin, Houston, Lubbock, Midland, Odessa, Amarillo, and Abilene

 Founder, Charles Moster, leads the Firm’s Intellectual Property Area which is our core area of representation for clients including startups, established companies, and inventors.
 His area of concentration also includes computer technology and artificial intelligence as he has represented top researchers and scientists in the field.
 Mr. Moster has authored several books in the area of technology – quantum/biological computers – artificial consciousness, including “Teilhard’s Arrow – A New Theory of Everything” and “How to Build an Enhanced Computer and Take Over the World.” (available on Amazon Books).
 The Moster Law Firm offers these intellectual property legal services to business and individual clients in Lubbock, Midland, Odessa, Amarillo, Abilene, and Central Texas where we maintain physical offices.

 Our areas of Intellectual Property service, including Trademarks, Patents, and Copyrights are as follows:

 1. Trademark Registration/Trademark Litigation – The Firm works with businesses in advising whether their trade names can be properly protected and registered with the U.S. Patent and Trademark Office in Washington, D.C.
 We also represent clients with regard to fighting USPTO office actions and appeals before the government.
 Critically, the Firm issues and defends Cease & Desist Actions and files/defends trademark infringement actions and other matters brought under the Federal Lanham Act in Federal Courts nationwide.